 "A republic," replied Franklin, "if you can keep it." -- Adapted from The Records of the Federal Convention of 1787 ed.
 Max Farrand, vol. 3, appendix A, p.
 85 (1911, reprinted 1934)

 That’s the secret to politics: trying to control a segment of people without those people recognizing that you’re trying to control them. -- Scott Reed, Republican Strategist and Lobbyist (NYT mag.
 10-16-11, 47)

 This ideal helps us understand why a lot of concern is expressed over what is taught in schools, particularly in public schools.
-But is that concern because people fear that teaching is not up to producing ideal citizens?
+(See The Ideal School: What should it be like?)
+But is that a concern because people fear that teaching is not up to producing ideal citizens?